apache/fury/docs/guide/java_serialization_guide.md

     // Note that Fury instances should be reused between
     // multiple serializations of different objects.
     Fury fury = Fury.builder().withLanguage(Language.JAVA)
-      // Allow to deserialize objects unknown types, more flexible
-      // but may be insecure if the classes contains malicious code.
       .requireClassRegistration(true)
       .build();
     // Registering types can reduce class name serialization overhead, but not mandatory.